ibrahni/blogwatch-1/README.md

 ### Updating List of Posts and Pages

-Run _UpdateArticlesAndPagesLinks#updateLinks_ test for updataing list of articles and pages.
+Run _UpdateArticlesAndPagesLinks#updateLinks_ test for updating list of articles and pages.

 ### JUnit Tags